The WWE Riot on December 15th, 1997, is one of the rowdiest crowd incidents in post-territory day wrestling history.

 "We realized we’d stayed too long when a roll of flaming toilet paper came from the second level!" – Reddit user, mgtl

-"Normal night in Little Rock for Mid-South Wrestling, another case of Shawn Michaels being a pussy/causing shit.” – Jim Cornette
+"Normal night in Little Rock for Mid-South Wrestling, another case of Shawn Michaels being a pussy/causing s***." – Jim Cornette

-Were you at this WWE Riot house show in Little Rock, Arkansas on December 15, 1997 and want to share your account of what took place that night?
-Get in touch with us and we’ll add it to this story!
+Were you at this WWE Riot house show in Little Rock, Arkansas, on December 15th, 1997, and want to share your account of what took place that night?
+Get in touch with us, and we’ll add it to this story!